 - Language detection: Setting this to JSON will force a JSON rendering, irrespective of the response Content-Type header.

-- Request Timeout in ms (0 for infinity): Set how long the app should wait for a response before saying that the server isn’t responding.
+- Request Timeout in ms (0 for infinity): Set how long the Postman should wait for a response before saying that the server isn’t responding.
 A value of 0 indicates infinity - Postman will wait for a response forever.

 - Max response size: Option to limit the size of response (in Megabytes) that is rendered by Postman.
 If the limit is exceeded, Postman will inform you that the received response is large (default limit: 50 MB) and provide options to increase the size limit or download the response.
-Note that rendering large responses can impact app performance.
+Note that rendering large responses can impact Postman's performance.

-- Disable Request Validation Switch off request validation if you do not want Postman to attempt to validate your requests.
+- Disable Request Validation: Switch off request validation if you do not want Postman to attempt to validate your requests.